ansible/ansible/docs/docsite/rst/vmware/scenario_clone_template.rst

 Caveats
 =======

-- Hosts in the ESXI cluster must have access to the datastore that the template resides on.
+- Hosts in the ESXi cluster must have access to the datastore that the template resides on.
 - Multiple templates with the same name will cause module failures.
 - In order to utilize Guest Customization, VMWare Tools must be installed on the template.
 For Linux, the open-vm-tools package is recommended, and it requires that Perl be installed.